Frequently Asked Questions,

 - Explore a new area?

-The Preference Sheet is your opportunity to let the crew know.
+The Dosskit (Preference Form) is your opportunity to let the crew know.

-One of the many benefits to a luxury yacht charter is having your personal chef.
-No matter your dietary needs, be it gluten-free, plant-based, low carb, or anything, the chef will plan meals to your liking based on your requests.
-If there is a special brand or label of the food, wine, or liquor you like while on your charter, the Preference Sheet is your chance to specify those wishes.
+One of the many benefits of a luxury yacht charter is having a chef.
+Based on your dietary needs, be it gluten-free, plant-based, low carb, or anything, the chef will plan meals to your liking based on your requests.
+If there is a particular brand or label of the food, wine, or liquor you like while on your charter, the Preference Form is your chance to specify those wishes.

-Your captain and or chef will contact you prior to your arrival to discuss your preferences and vacation plans.
+Your captain and or chef will contact you before your arrival to discuss your preferences and vacation plans.